doc-analysis/DocBank/MODEL_ZOO.md

 ## Introduction

 The models trained in our baseline are listed below.
-All models were trained 1 epochs under their respective backbones using the pretrained model provided by [Transformers](https://github.com/huggingface/transformers#model-architectures) and [LayoutLM](https://github.com/microsoft/unilm/tree/master/layoutlm#pre-trained-model).
+All models were trained 1 epochs under their respective backbones using the pretrained models provided by [Transformers](https://github.com/huggingface/transformers#model-architectures) and [LayoutLM](https://github.com/microsoft/unilm/tree/master/layoutlm#pre-trained-model).

 ## License